Network tap: Countermeasures

 Countermeasures for network taps include encryption and alarm systems.
 Encryption can make the stolen data unintelligible to the thief.
 However, encryption can be an expensive solution, and there are also concerns about network bandwidth when it is used.

 Another counter-measure is to deploy a fiber-optic sensor into the existing raceway, conduit or armored cable.
 In this scenario, anyone attempting to physically access the data (copper or fiber infrastructure) is detected by the alarm system.
-A small number of alarm systems manufacturers provide a simple way to monitor the optical fiber for physical intrusion disturbances.
+A small number of alarm system manufacturers provide a simple way to monitor the optical fiber for physical intrusion disturbances.
 There is also a proven solution that utilizes existing dark (unused) fiber in a multi-strand cable for the purpose of creating an alarm system.

 In the alarmed cable scenario, the sensing mechanism uses optical interferometry in which modally dispersive coherent light traveling through the multi-mode fiber mixes at the fiber's terminus, resulting in a characteristic pattern of light and dark splotches called speckle.
 The laser speckle is stable as long as the fiber remains immobile, but flickers when the fiber is vibrated.
 A fiber-optic sensor works by measuring the time dependence of this speckle pattern and applying digital signal processing to the Fast Fourier Transform (FFT) of the temporal data.

 The U.S. government has been concerned about the tapping threat for many years, and it also has a concern about other forms of intentional or accidental physical intrusion.
 In the context of classified information Department of Defense (DOD) networks, Protected Distribution Systems (PDS) is a set of military instructions and guidelines for network physical protection.
 PDS is defined for a system of carriers (raceways, conduits, ducts, etc.) that are used to distribute Military and National Security Information (NSI) between two or more controlled areas or from a controlled area through an area of lesser classification (i.e., outside the SCIF or other similar area).
 National Security Telecommunications and Information Systems Security Instruction (NSTISSI) No. 7003, Protective Distribution Systems (PDS), provides guidance for the protection of SIPRNET wire line and optical fiber PDS to transmit unencrypted classified National Security Information (NSI).